Are you thinking about getting a web site for your business?

-Then this basic guide to planning your website is for you.
+Then this detailed guide to planning your website is for you.

-Note: This is Part 3 of the article series where we provide essential information on planning your new web presence.
+Note: This section continues from the previous article where we provide essential information on planning a new web presence.

 - For Part 1 of the article, go here: How To Plan Your Website – Understanding The Process – Part 1

-- For Part 2 of the article series, go here: Understanding The Website Planning Process – Part 2
+- For Part 2, go here: How To Plan Your Website – Understanding The Process – Part 2

-In Part One of this article, we have looked at the following areas of the website planning process:
+So far, we have covered the following areas of the website planning process:

-- Step 3 – Managing Your Website’s Technology
+- Step 3 – Managing Your Site’s Technology

-- Step 7 – Formulating Your Content Strategy
+- Step 7 – Creating Your Content Strategy

 (Website Planning Process)

-You’re almost done with your initial website planning work.
-In this phase of the planning process, we are going to set up an initial content publishing schedule, define what types of content you are going to create for your website, and decide who will do what on your site.
+You’re almost there with your initial website planning work.
+In this phase of the planning process, we are going to set up an initial content publishing schedule, define what types of content you are going to create for your website or blog, and decide who will do what on your website.

-Step 8 – Create Your Content Or Blog Publishing Schedule
+Step 8 – Your Blogging Or Content Publishing Schedule

-You need to be publishing content regularly in order for your digital presence to grow.
+You should publish content regularly in order for your digital presence to grow.
 A content publishing system is the most productive and effective way to plan, schedule, and track your content creation and publishing process.

-Once you have created an initial list of content ideas, the next step is to set up an initial content or blog publishing schedule.
+Now that you have created an initial list of content ideas, the next step is to set up an initial content publishing or blogging schedule.

-Although this step may not seem to be connected with the process of getting your web site built, by creating your content publishing schedule and then thinking about what types of content you will need to create and who will be responsible for managing your content production and publishing areas (see Steps 9 and 10 below) will help you understand what type of additional services and resources you will need immediately after your website has been built.
+Although this step may not seem to be connected with the process of getting your web site built, by creating your content publishing schedule and then thinking about what types of content you will need and who will be responsible for managing your content production and publishing areas (see Steps 9 and 10 below) will help you understand what kind of additional services and resources you will need immediately after your site has been built.

-Publishing quality content on your website or blog on a regular basis is extremely important for building an online readership and improving your site’s search engine rankings and results.
+Publishing new content to your website or blog regularly is very important for building an online audience and helping your site’s results in search engines.

-This is the step where you are actively marketing and promoting your business online using content, and so it’s crucial that you create a habit of writing and publishing content about your business consistently.
+This is the step where you actively market and promote your business with content, and so it’s essential that you develop a habit of publishing content on your website regularly.

-For example, make a commitment to publish a new post each week or fortnight to your site.
-Decide on a specific weekday and time that you will sit down to write your blog posts or articles.
-Allow one to two hours to create and publish (or schedule for publishing) each content item.
+For example, start by making a commitment to publish a new post each week or fortnight to your site.
+Decide on a specific weekday and the time of day that you will sit down to create your post.
+Allow 1-2 hours to create and publish (or schedule for publishing) each article or blog post.

 Now, commit to making this into a regular habit.
-Keep monitoring your commitment and if you need to, fine-tune your publishing schedule accordingly.
+Monitor this activity and if you need, readjust your content schedule accordingly.

-Remind yourself when you sit down to plan or write your content that you are you are working on growing your business, instead of just simply working in it.
+Remind yourself when you sit down to write your content that you are you are working on growing your business, instead of just simply working in it.

 Tip #2: Content Scheduling Tools

-If you are going to publish content to your website or blog consistently (and you should!), it helps to keep your content creation workflow organized.
+If you plan to publish content to your website or blog consistently (and you should!), it helps to keep your workflow organized.

-You can use simple spreadsheets to help schedule and track your content planning process, or use a plugin.
+You can use simple spreadsheet-based Editorial Templates to help you schedule and track your content planning and production process, or use a plugin.